-- Is it likely to have an effect on water availability for licence holders, and, if so, how? - Is it likely to alter how water is distributed to access licences of different categories or within a category, and, if so, how? - Is it likely to result in a net reduction in planned environmental water? - Can current statutory mechanisms enable the change or is legislative change required? - Is it consistent with current policy settings, and, if not, is development of robust alternative policies feasible within the timeframe to develop the water resource plan? - Are there additional costs for the NSW Government? - Will there be costs for NSW licence holders?
+- Is it likely to have an effect on water availability for licence holders, and, if so, how? - Is it likely to alter how water is distributed to access licences of different categories or within a category, and, if so, how? - Is it likely to result in a net reduction in planned environmental water? - Can current statutory mechanisms enable the change, or is legislative change required? - Is it consistent with current policy settings, and, if not, is development of robust alternative, policies feasible within the timeframe to develop the water resource plan? - Are there additional costs for the NSW Government?